po-sheng/smoke_stat_det/README.md

-For our project, we are using python3 to implement two kinds of model:
+For our project, we implement two kinds of model:

-    1. Bert based model
+    1. Bert based model (python3.6.9)

     2. If-else decision tree model